-- (A) population estimates and the population status and trends of such stocks; - (B) uncertainties and research needed regarding stock separation, abundance, or trends, and factors affecting the distribution, size, or productivity of the stock; - (C) uncertainties and research needed regarding the species, number, ages, gender, and reproductive status of marine mammals; - (D) research needed to identify modifications in fishing gear and practices likely to reduce the incidental mortality and serious injury of marine mammals in commercial fishing operations; - (E) the actual, expected, or potential impacts of habitat destruction, including marine pollution and natural environmental change, on specific marine mammal species or stocks, and for strategic stocks, appropriate conservation or management measures to alleviate any such impacts; and - (F) any other issue which the Secretary or the groups consider appropriate. - (2) The scientific review groups established under this subsection shall not be subject to the Federal Advisory Committee Act (5 App.
-U.S.C.). - (3) Members of the scientific review groups shall serve without compensation, but may be reimbursed by the Secretary, upon request, for reasonable travel costs and expenses incurred in performing their obligations. - (4) The Secretary may appoint or reappoint individuals to the regional scientific review groups under paragraph (1) as needed. - (e) EFFECT ON SECTION 101(b).
-This section shall not affect or otherwise modify the provisions of section 101(b).

-Taking of Marine Mammals Incidental to Commercial Fishing Operations course of commercial fishing operations by persons using vessels of the United States or vessels which have valid fishing permits issued by the Secretary in accordance with section 204(b) of the Magnuson-Stevens Fishery Conservation and Management Act.
-In any event it shall be the immediate goal that the incidental mortality or serious injury of marine mammals occurring in the course of commercial fishing operations be reduced to insignificant levels approaching a zero mortality and serious injury rate within 7 years after the date of enactment of this section [April 30, 2001].
+(A) population estimates and the population status and trends of such stocks;

+(B) uncertainties and research needed regarding stock separation, abundance, or trends, and factors affecting the distribution, size, or productivity of the stock;

+(C) uncertainties and research needed regarding the species, number, ages, gender, and reproductive status of marine mammals;

+(D) research needed to identify modifications in fishing gear and practices likely to reduce the incidental mortality and serious injury of marine mammals in commercial fishing operations;

+(E) the actual, expected, or potential impacts of habitat destruction, including marine pollution and natural environmental change, on specific marine mammal species or stocks, and for strategic stocks, appropriate conservation or management measures to alleviate any such impacts; and

+(F) any other issue which the Secretary or the groups consider appropriate.

+(2) The scientific review groups established under this subsection shall not be subject to chapter 10 of title 5, United States Code.

+(3) Members of the scientific review groups shall serve without compensation, but may be reimbursed by the Secretary, upon request, for reasonable travel costs and expenses incurred in performing their obligations.

+(4) The Secretary may appoint or reappoint individuals to the regional scientific review groups under paragraph (1) as needed.

+(e) EFFECT ON SECTION 101(b). - This section shall not affect or otherwise modify the provisions of section 101(b).

+Taking of Marine Mammals Incidental to Commercial Fishing Operations